DFG Project

 Nanoporen als kommunizierende Reaktionsräume in Silica-Hybrid-Baumwollfädennetzwerken und Papieren

-Collaboration Prof. Nico Bruns, Prof. Markus Biesalski, Prof. Schabel TU Darmstadt
+Collaboration: Prof. Nico Bruns, Prof. Markus Biesalski, Prof. Schabel (TU Darmstadt)

 Funding: DFG